codedstructure/editfile/readme.rst

     # once file exists, extension is optional (priority: .rst, .md, .txt)
     $ blog first-post  # will edit first-post.md

+    # using -t enters a mode where the user is prompted with date and time
+    # and enters text interactively.
+This is stored in the target file as
+    # well as being entered in a readline history file.
+Ctrl-D to exit.
+    $ track -t
+    2012/05/09 11:03 >> Add a new widget class to the WidgetFactory 2012/05/09 11:03 >> ^D

 File & folder layout
 --------------------